 - Make a System Restore Point before proceeding to any below-mentioned methods.

-- Backup all your valuable data, so that in case if any problem arises while resolving the error, you still have your critical data with you somewhere safe.
+- Back up all your valuable data so that in case any problem arises while resolving the error, you still have your critical data somewhere safe.

 Method 1: Explicitly Modifying the Space in GPT/MBR

 Determine the partition style of the SRP, i.e., GPT/MBR.

 1. At First, Press Windows Key + R together.
 Run Dialog Box will appear.
 Type “diskmgmt.msc” in the space provided and hit Enter.
 Then Right-Click on the disk (Such as Disk 0) where SRP is located, and select Properties from the list of options.